Free interview prep material in your inbox

 You're subscribed!

-The candidate is given a series of paper documents, sometimes up to 50 pages, which include the client context, interview insights, press articles, market or company data, and so on.
-Some of the documents are usually not useful for the resolution of the case — so expect some red herrings!
+You’ll be given a series of paper documents (sometimes up to 50 pages), which will include the client context, along with interview insights, press articles, market or company data, and so on.
+Some of the documents are usually not useful for the resolution of the case, so expect some red herrings!

-You will have to structure the problem, run some numbers and generate some ideas – just like in a live case interview.
-Ultimately, your responses will be delivered in the form of a short presentation.
+You’ll have to structure the problem, run some numbers and generate some ideas, just as you would in a verbal case.
+You’ll then have to deliver your response in the form of a short written presentation.

 Looking for the best preparation to ace your case interviews?